 Synopsis: A new girl joins a primary school class.
 Shoko is a shy, immensely vulnerable girl who is disabled - she is deaf and has trouble speaking.
 Her arrival annoys a boy in the class, Shoya, who starts bullying Shoko, with the support of some of his classmates.
 The results of this persecution are terrible, for both Shoya and Shoko.
 Five years later, the former bully Shoya is now a teenage pariah, tormented by his memories of what he did.
 He’s even thinking of suicide.
 Then he meets Shoko again, who seems able to forgive him for what he did, and he tries to make amends for his past actions.
 Shoya also makes new friends, and he even starts reconnecting with his childhood classmates.
 But can the wounds of the past be healed so easily?

 First up is a film which has had both a theatrical run and a physical release this year thanks to Anime Limited, and what a film it is.
-I reviewed it for the UK Anime Network and gave the film a whopping 10 out of 10, that it is only third on this list speaks volumes of the quality of anime films made available this year.
+When I reviewed it I gave the film a whopping 10 out of 10, that it is only third on this list speaks volumes of the quality of anime films made available this year.

 The exceptional way in which A Silent Voice deals with difficult subjects such as bullying and suicide is second to none, you simply will not find a better treatment of such subjects in any film animated or otherwise.
 The animation is similarly exceptional, with Kyoto Animation really excelling themselves - by taking a slightly more stylised approach than their usual fare - and perfectly realising this striking coming of age tale.
 The only black mark against this film for some is that it can be a difficult watch at times, but that is no real criticism at all.